vxelm/vxelm/README.md

 #### 2. RNPDNO Pipeline (In Development)
 *Data Engineering / Social Impact*
-ETL project to index the National Registry of Missing Persons in Mexico for geopolitical analysis.
+ETL project designed to visualize and analyze the National Registry of Missing Persons in Mexico.
-* **Goal:** Structure unstructured government data.
+* **Goal:** Contribute to search efforts by improving data visibility and accessibility.

 #### 3. HDMI Auto-Switch (Private/WIP)
 *System Automation*